spotlightpa/poor-richard/content/news/2024-05-07-SPLVOTREGCHANGE24.md

 slug = "pennsylvania-election-2024-voter-registration-democrat-republican-independent"
 suppress-date = false
 title = "Where Pennsylvania has lost Democrats since 2008, and what it means for the November election" title-tag = "Are Democrats Losing Pennsylvania?
-Voter Registration Decline Sparks Concern" topics = ["Elections"]
+See Latest Voter Registration Data" topics = ["Elections"]
 +++